metamn/react/content/blog/an-ideal-color-tool/index.md

 ### 3&mdash;Monochromatic palette generator

-Once we've picked up the two primary colors we should be able to see how many additional color pairs we've get with these colors.
+Once we've picked up the two primary colors we should be able to see how many additional color pairs we've got with these colors.

 Google's Color Tool gives us two hints (Light, Dark) but there is more play here.